Shoot more, edit less

 Requires macOS 14 (Sonoma) or later.

-Operating system macOS 14.0 (Sonoma) or later
+macOS 14.0 (Sonoma) or later

-Processor Apple Silicon or Intel
+Apple Silicon, Intel

-Disk space Approximately 50 MB
+Approximately 50 MB

-Internet Optional.
 Required only for the community recipe library and signing in to your account.

 Pricing